 How to track links in Woodpecker?

 If you want to send your cold emails and follow-ups automatically, you can use Woodpecker to do so.
-Now in your emails and follow-ups, you can also track links.
+You can track links in your emails and follow-ups, using our default or custom tracking domains.
 Here’s a quick tutorial on how to do that right.

 1) When creating/editing a copy of your cold email campaign, highlight a piece of text you want to add your tracking link to.

 2) Use the ‘link button’ from the toolbar

 3) Paste the URL of the site you want your receivers to get to.

 4) Make sure you’ve checked the ‘Track clicks’ checkbox.

 Then, you can send your campaign, and observe the click rate in the STATS section.

 We added SSL to our link tracking mechanism in Woodpecker.
 Thanks to that you have a greater chance of staying safe while sending your email campaigns.
 Plus, a chance of getting your email delivered has increased too.
 Why is that?
 Some email accounts block messages that contain links to a domain without SSL.
 Since we have SSL, you’re safe from getting blocked by those accounts.